SafaFIMOUD/Catalog-Items/item2.md

 - **Empowerment:** Rosella's journey from an island girl to a princess highlights the importance of self-discovery and empowerment.

-- **Creativity:** Barbie's stylish outfits and the TV SHOW's vibrant settings inspire creativity in young viewers.
+- **Creativity:** Barbie's stylish outfits and the film's vibrant settings inspire creativity in young viewers.

 ## Legacy